containers/podlet/README.md

 Volume=caddy-data:/data
 ```

-If a compose file is not given, podlet will search for the following files in the current working directory, in order:
+If a compose file is not given, Podlet will search for the following files in the current working directory, in order:

 - `compose.yaml`
 - `compose.yml`